cpfaff/mspm/README.md

 yspm::setup(root_path = "~/r_projects")
 ```

-The function creates the folder of your choice and inside of it a new R file
-called `manage_projects.R`.
-Using this file as basis you can now start managing
-your projects inside the folder.
-The file has some example content which helps
+This new file is the basis of your data management.
+It is filled with some
-you getting started.
-Open the file and make sure that you set the working
+example content to get you started.
+Open the file and make sure that you set
-directory to the new projects folder when working.
+the working directory to the new projects folder when working.

 ```r
 r_projects